MSC Families, Friends Bring Sweet Treats, Cheer to Mariners

+“Thank you so much for baking the wonderful cookies and treats,” Anthony Canseco, chief mate of USNS Cesar Chavez (T-AKE 14), said in a message to generous volunteers.

+“That was truly a beautiful Christmas Day surprise for my crew.
+It’s always tough being away from your loved ones during the holidays, and the delivery put a smile on a lot of faces.”

-Military Sealift Command families and friends made sure civil service mariners aboard USNS Cesar Chavez (T-AKE 14) and USNS Big Horn (T-AO 198) enjoyed a taste of home during the holidays.
-Volunteers baked goodies, donated books and games and sent other items to both ships’ crews.
-(Photo by Leslie Hull-Ryde)
+Due to host nation protocols, the civil service mariners aboard Cesar Chavez and USNS Big Horn (T-AO 198) could not leave their ships while in port for Christmas.
+To ensure they had the chance to enjoy the taste of home, volunteers in Southeast Asia baked goodies, donated books and games and sent other holiday items to both ships’ crews.

+“The baked goods and chess board and Hickory Farms treats were a big hit,” said Juahn Gaskins, stationed aboard Big Horn.

+MSC Far East chaplain, Lt.
+Jamil Khan, spearheaded the project and rallied community volunteers who sent items to the civil service mariners.

 |Date Taken: